 More about John Hunter and Black Bob is on their Facebook

 Friends of John Hunter and Black Bob - Go have a look

 Our thanks to Janis Cornwall for bringing John Hunter and the Friends of John Hunter and Black Bob to our attention

 These days you are likely to come across less reverent references

-to Black Bob like the cartoon on the right or like Viz magazines comic strip starring "Black
+to Black Bob like the cartoon above or like Viz magazines comic strip starring "Black

 Bag - The Borders Bin Liner".